-FITNESS TRAIL - 1.0 Miles The Par-Course Fitness Trail has 18 exercise stations that allow you to choose the level of difficulty.
-You may also find an abundance of wildflowers around this one-mile loop, and at the nearby butterfly and hummingbird garden.
+The Par-Course Fitness Trail has 18 exercise stations that allow you to choose a level of difficulty.
+You may also find an abundance of wildflowers around this one-mile loop.

-Feldspar Trail- .64 Miles Feldspar Trail starts at Park Road and Cemetery Road, and runs south past Black Run, before ending at Buck Trail.
-This quarry feature represents the location of Nottingham's early 1900's feldspar quarrying industry.
+Feldspar Trail starts at Park and Cemetery Road and runs south past Black Run before ending at Buck Trail.

-Buck Trail- 2.73 Miles Buck Trail bisects the Natural Area.
-Traveling east to west, it is situated on the highest elevations in the park, providing some of the most spectacular views of the valleys to the north.
+Buck Trail travels east to west and is situated on the highest elevations in the park, providing some of the most spectacular views of the valleys to the north.
 You are truly in “the barrens” when hiking this trail.

-Chrome Trail- 0.20 Miles Although its only .20 miles, Chrome Trail is significant because it starts in the day use area, and connects to Doe Trail at that intersection.
-The savannah area is a prairie ecosystem featuring warm season grasses, as well as state- and globally-rare flora.
+Although its only .20 miles, Chrome Trail is significant because it starts in the day use area, and connects to Doe Trail at intersection.
+The savannah area is a prairie ecosystem featuring warm season grasses, as well as rare flora.

 Serpentine Barrens Heritage Hike